PytLab/scaks-docs/source/tutorial/rxn_parsing.rst

 Parse an elementary reaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``mikiac.parser.rxn_parser`` provide three main classes to represent
+``catynetics.parser.rxn_parser`` provide three main classes to represent
 different levels in a reaction expression: ``RxnEquation`` for reaction
 equation expression, ``ChemState``\ for chemical state and
 ``ChemFormula`` for chemical formula.

-In this section, we use mikiac reaction parser API to parse elementary
+In this section, we use catynetics reaction parser API to parse
-reaction expression using a O2 dissociation adsorption process as an
+elementary reaction expression using a O2 dissociation adsorption
-example.
+process as an example.

 Create reaction equation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python

-   from mikiac.parsers.rxn_parser import RxnEquation
+   from catynetics.parsers.rxn_parser import RxnEquation

    rxn_expression = 'O2_g + 2*_s <-> O-O_2s -> 2O_s'